Emmyhack/GadoWallet/frontend/DASHBOARD_ENHANCEMENTS.md

-# 🎨 Enhanced Gada Wallet Dashboard UI
+# 🎨 Enhanced Gado Wallet Dashboard UI

 ## ✨ Major UI/UX Improvements

-The Gada Wallet dashboard has been completely redesigned with a modern, elegant interface that combines functionality with stunning visual appeal.
+The Gado Wallet dashboard has been completely redesigned with a modern, elegant interface that combines functionality with stunning visual appeal.

 ### 🌟 Key Visual Enhancements